elbruno/gpt4o-labs-csharp/README.md

 Before running the sample, ensure you have the following installed:
 - **.NET 8**: Make sure you have the latest version of .NET installed on your machine.
-- **OpenAI Key**: An OpenAI API key is required to authenticate and interact with the GPT-4o model.
+- **(Optional) OpenAI Key**: An OpenAI API key is required to authenticate and interact with the GPT-4o model.
+- **(Optional) Azure OpenAI Services**: A GPT-4o model deployed in [Azure OpenAI Services](https://learn.microsoft.com/en-us/azure/ai-services/openai/overview?WT.mc_id=academic-00000-brunocapuano).
 - **(Optional) Visual Studio or Visual Studio Code**: You will need an IDE or code editor capable of running .NET projects.
 Visual Studio or Visual Studio Code are recommended.

 ## About the Samples